Last updated on February 11th, 2021 at 10:34 am

 Its important to get an advance assurance application right as HMRC won’t allow a company to make a further application if the first one is declined (instead they say you can submit additional supporting information with the compliance statement once you’ve raised the money and issued the shares), while any requests for further information and/or clarification once HMRC have received and reviewed your application will lead to significant delays.

 If you have provided all relevant information and documents with your application in a correct and clear manner then it should take no longer than four weeks (from submission) to hear back from HMRC with an advance assurance confirmation.
+Although since the last few months of 2019 we have often seen quicker response times of around a week from HMRC.

 If we submit an application on a company’s behalf it usually takes between 7 to 10 days from being instructed in order for us to submit an advance assurance application (depending on how quickly the required information is supplied to us).